TABurrows/taburrows.github.io/_docs/google-cloud/networks-Load-Balancers.md

 nb.
 Load Balancers with '* Proxy' are reverse proxy

 nb.
 Standard Network = Google not optimizing network traffic/shaping (and Global Load Balancers do not work)

+Additional Services:
+- Rename Services and Map them to URLs of your choice
+- You can configure LB to log all requests with Cloud Logging